 “Busy” has become the new “Fine.”
 As in, when you ask somebody how they are doing, they used to answer, “Fine.”
 But nowadays, most people answer, “Busy.”

 Is the state of busy really improving our lives and leading to more productivity?
 Statistics indicate that 75% of parents are too busy to read to their children at night.
-Americans are having a hard time finding opportunity for taking vacations.
+Americans are having a hard time finding opportunity for taking time away from work, especially given the uncertainty of COVID-19.
 33% of Americans are living with extreme stress daily, and nearly 50% of Americans say they regularly lie awake at night because of stress.

 It doesn’t have to be this way.
 Busy is not inevitable.